Tabernas Desert: Reptiles and amphibians

 The reptilian population of the desert includes ladder snakes, spiny-footed lizards and ocellated lizards.
 Marsh frogs, natterjack toads and terrapins inhabit the moist areas of the desert.

 Birds

 Birds of prey such as the Bonelli's eagles and peregrine falcons roam the desert's skies.
 Lesser hunters include kestrels and eagle owls.
 Species such as the blue rock thrush, rock sparrow, rock bunting inhabit the rocky areas of the desert whereas warblers, goldfinches, golden orioles and serins prefer the ramblas near the dry river beds.

 Mammals

-The desert does not have a great number of mammalian species, with the total number a meager 20.
-The Algerian hedgehog, besides significant rabbit, hare and dormouse species, is one of the most important mammals inhabiting the area.
+The desert contains approximately 20 species of mammals.
+The Algerian hedgehog is one of the most important mammals inhabiting the area, in addition to rabbit, hare and dormouse species.

 Cinema

 Because of its similarities to deserts in the southwestern United States, northern Mexico, northern Africa, and Arabia, Tabernas has been a popular area to shoot many films since the 1950s.

-The Spaghetti Westerns were shot at the three main studios, Texas Hollywood, Mini Hollywood, and Western Leone.
+The Spaghetti Westerns were shot at the three main studios :